oneapi-src/oneAPI-samples/DirectProgramming/C++/CompilerInfrastructure/guided_optimization_report/README.md

 ### Generate a Level 3 Optimization Report

-Now use `qopt-report=3` to generate a report with medium details.
+Now use `qopt-report=3` to generate a report with maximum details.

 1. Recompile your project with `qopt-report=3`.